Indian Diet After Miscarriage

 5. Mood-lifting Foods

 The sadness and trauma caused by a miscarriage can often lead to depression.
 According to research, deficiency of magnesium is linked to depression, and consuming magnesium-rich foods reduces anxiety and helps beat depression.
-Magnesium is found in foods such as nuts, seeds, whole grains like brown rice and whole wheat, green leafy vegetables, dark chocolate, avocado, and legumes like peas, lentils, chickpeas etc. Some Indian dishes that contain these mood lifting ingredients are chole, brown rice khichdi, etc.
+Magnesium is found in foods such as nuts, seeds, whole grains like brown rice and whole wheat, green leafy vegetables, dark chocolate, avocado, and legumes like peas, lentils, chickpeas etc. Some Indian dishes that contain these mood lifting ingredients are chole, cocoa milk shake etc.

 7. Fruits and Vegetables

 According to several scientific studies, women who included plenty of fruits and vegetables to their diet, post miscarriage, showed a 50% lower risk of miscarriages in future pregnancies.
 Citrus fruits, green leafy vegetables, and fruits with high water content are great for health.